Insights into Thomas J. Watson Sr., Traditional Founder of IBM from

 This is also not an all-inclusive list.
 It does not include activities which either provided relief under the auspices of these agencies or were agencies supported indirectly by Watson through his corporation.
 As an example of the latter, IBM donated machinery and operational personnel in logistical support for organizations such as the International Red Cross (ICRC), Bundles for Britain, British-American Ambulance Corps, the Nuremberg Trials, and others.

-This list also does not include Tom Watson’s involvement in humanitarian organizations over the course of his lifetime such as leadership positions in the Salvation Army, U.S. Committee for the Care of European Children, Silent Guest Foundation, Save the Children Foundation, the YMCA and YWCA, the Red Cross, the USO and USO-Camp Shows, the Army/Navy/Army Air Force Relief Societies, and many others.
+This list also does not include Tom Watson’s involvement in humanitarian organizations over the course of his lifetime such as the leadership positions he held in the Salvation Army, the U.S. Committee for the Care of European Children, the Silent Guest Foundation, the Save the Children Foundation, the YMCA and YWCA, the Red Cross, the USO and USO-Camp Shows, the Army/Navy/Army Air Force Relief Societies, and many others.

 This is also not an all-inclusive list.
 It does not include activities which either provided relief under the auspices of these agencies or were agencies supported indirectly by Watson through his corporation.
 As an example of the latter, IBM donated machinery and operational personnel in logistical support for organizations such as the International Red Cross (ICRC), Bundles for Britain, British-American Ambulance Corps, the Nuremberg Trials, and others.

-This list also does not include Tom Watson’s involvement in humanitarian organizations over the course of his lifetime such as leadership positions in the Salvation Army, U.S. Committee for the Care of European Children, Silent Guest Foundation, Save the Children Foundation, the YMCA and YWCA, the Red Cross, the USO and USO-Camp Shows, the Army/Navy/Army Air Force Relief Societies, and many others.
+This list also does not include Tom Watson’s involvement in humanitarian organizations over the course of his lifetime such as the leadership positions he held in the Salvation Army, the U.S. Committee for the Care of European Children, the Silent Guest Foundation, the Save the Children Foundation, the YMCA and YWCA, the Red Cross, the USO and USO-Camp Shows, the Army/Navy/Army Air Force Relief Societies, and many others.

-* The dates shown here are the earliest dates of Tom Watson’s involvement as discovered through Peter E. Greulich’s research as of this book’s publication date.
+* The dates shown here are the earliest dates of Tom Watson’s involvement as discovered through Peter E. Greulich’s research.
 Further research may discover earlier involvement.